-Tapping the Music button toggles between two different audio modes.
-With the Music Icon ON, the GM24k will produce 2 distinct beeps, one high and one low, for different types of targets.
+Tap the Audio Mode button (the music note icon) to toggle between two different audio modes.
+With the Audio Mode icon ON, the GM24k is in "Beep" Mode, meaning it will produce 2 distinct beeps, one high and one low, for different types of targets.
 The higher tone has a better chance of being a non-ferrous target (gold, aluminum, silver, brass, etc.), and the lower tone has a better chance of being ferrous (iron, hot rocks, etc.).

-With the Music Icon OFF, the GM24k will produce a standard VCO all-metal "zip" sound on targets.
-This mode is generally preferred by experienced prospectors due to the nuances of the sound and perceived sensitivity to small targets.
+With the Audio Mode icon OFF (music note icon is not displayed), the GM24k will produce a standard VCO (voltage controlled oscillator) "zip" sound on targets, where both audio pitch and volume rise as signal strength increases.
+This "Zip" mode is generally preferred by experienced prospectors due to the nuances of the sound and perceived sensitivity to small targets.

 All settings (SAT, Volume, Threshold, Iron Cancel, etc.) have the same effects in both audio modes.
-This allows for maximum flexibility for different users.
+This allows maximum flexibility for different users.